PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 Now you will select the "Rectangular Marquee Tool" and select all the sea part.

-Once you have selected the sea as shown in image bellow.
+Once you have selected the sea as shown in image below.

 Once selected, you shall click ctrl + t and click right button of the mouse and select the "Distort" option.